PawelDabrowski83/genAlgo/README.md

 ## Stage 8
 <p>Continue working on GenePool, improve tests for Mutator and Evaluator to use ArgumentCaptor.
 BitwiseUtils exception refactor. </p>

+## Stage 9
+<p>Continue working on GenePool, add CrossoverHandler and SolutionFinder to GenePool.
+Create table of content for documentation. </p>

 ## Code Structure
 ### Gene
 ```